People’s Committee directs to re-order construction management in Thu Duc District

 Chairmen and chairwomen of people’s committees in districts 2, 9, and Thu Duc continued directing the management of construction order.
 More inspectors must pay visit to residential quarters to tighten control over construction order and regulations.

-From now to the official operation of administration machinery in Thu Duc District, inspectors must prevent illegal construction in the district.
+From now to the official operation of administration machinery in Thu Duc city, inspectors must prevent illegal construction in the district.

 Violations ranging from illegal construction on agricultural land to housing being built without permits occur.
 Violations in construction occur nearly everywhere in the city, especially in outlying areas such as Binh Chanh, Cu Chi and Hoc Mon districts, and in districts 9 and Thu Duc.